Crazy Renault Clio RS16 hasn’t been rubber stamped yet. Pledge your support here

 Once again, it’s very Italian.
 In other words, there are elements that make you smile, jostling with others that make you want to tear your hair out.
 The interior effectively has three layers, leather, wood and aluminium, all of which can be configured to taste.
 Although it’s mostly well made, the air vents are plasticky, there’s nasty brightwork on the doors, and the steering wheel is ugly, although it feels good.
 The main touchscreen works well, but the gear-selector is dreadfully fiddly to use.

-Maserati claims the petrols do a combined average of 24mpg, but in the real world we reckon you’d be lucky to get half that; the diesel will add 20mpg to both figures.
+Maserati claims the petrols do mid-Twenties mpg, but in the real world we reckon you’d be lucky to get half that; the diesel will add 20mpg to both figures.
 Diesel also results in far lower CO2 emissions, vital if fleets are to show any interest in it.
 Less than bulletproof residuals might be more of an issue, and servicing costs will likely be on the steep side, too.
 For the deeper wallet, then.